MLflow LLM Evaluation

 There are two types of LLM evaluation metrics in MLflow:

-Use Default Metrics for Pre-defined Model Types
+Default Metrics with Pre-defined Model Types

 MLflow LLM evaluation includes default collections of metrics for pre-selected tasks, e.g, “question-answering”.
 Depending on the LLM use case that you are evaluating, these pre-defined collections can greatly simplify the process of running evaluations.
 To use defaults metrics for pre-selected tasks, specify the model_type argument in mlflow.evaluate(), as shown by the example below: